OR Nonpoint Source Implementation 319 Grants

 - Proposals selected for funding must provide at least 40% of the total project cost (§319 funds requested + minimum match) as match using non-federal funds and/or in-kind services (e.g., volunteer time and effort).

-- The following types of projects are low priorities for the NPS Program and will not be considered for funding:
+- The following types of projects will not be considered for funding:

 - Projects that install management practices to meet MS4 permit requirements, with the exception of demonstration projects directly transferable to other communities;